AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/ISchemaTransform/TransformTo.md

 ISchemaTransform.TransformTo Method
 ===================================
-AutomationML 2.1 APIMethod to do a schema transformation for the provided document to the defined schema.
+Method to do a schema transformation for the provided document to the defined schema.
 This method can be used for upward and downward transformations.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)